couchbase/cbft/DESIGN.md

-As an advanced step, though, a proposal to handle graceful failover would be similar to handling hard failover, but additionally, ns-server's master node should invoke REST API's on the to-be-failovered cbft node to pause cbft's index ingest and to pause cbft's query-ability on the to-be-failovered cbft node.
+As an advanced step, though, a proposal to handle graceful failover would be similar to handling hard failover, but additionally, ns-server's master node should invoke REST API's on the to-be-failovered cbft node at the start of the graceful failover in order to pause cbft's index ingest and to pause cbft's query-ability on the to-be-failovered cbft node.

 See the current management REST API's of cbft here: http://labs.couchbase.com/cbft/api-ref/#index-management